mlevison/APR-Markdown-Export/post/agile-2009-post-roundup/index.md

   - "agile"
   - "software-development"
 coverImage: "agile-2009-conference-logo.png"
+excerpt: '[A Personal Retrospective on the Agile 2009'
 ---

 ![](src/content/blog/agile-2009-post-roundup/images/agile-2009-conference-logo.png) Last year I did the [Agile 2008 Post Roundup](/blog/agile-2008-post-roundup.html), so I thought it might be fun to do this again this year.
 As usual, [InfoQ](https://www.infoq.com/agile2009/) has a number of items, including presentations and now MP3 downloads.